Ping-pong partitions and locally discrete groups of real-analytic circle diffeomorphisms, I: Construction: Topological conjugacy

 \begin{proof} We only detail the first part of the statement, the second one is analogous (using properties (IF \ref{pp2},\ref{pp4},\ref{pp8})).
-Assume $I\subset U^e_v$ for some $v\in V$.
-Since $\Theta$ defines an interactive family (PPP~\ref{ppp1}), by (IF \ref{pp2},\ref{pp7}), an element which does not belong to $G_v$ must send $I$ inside a connected component of some other $U_w$ or $V_s$, contradicting that $g$ expands $I$.
+Assume $I\subset U^e_v$ for some vertex $v\in V$.
+Since $\Theta$ defines an interactive family by (PPP~\ref{ppp1}), then by (IF \ref{pp2},\ref{pp7}), an element which does not belong to the vertex group $G_v$ must send $I$ inside a connected component of some other $U_w$ or $V_s$, contradicting that $g$ expands $I$.
 So we must have $g\in G_v$. \end{proof}